isabella232/data-workbench.en-1/help/home/c-undst-pg-tag/c-imp-ref-pg-tags/c-ref-pg-tag-ex-calls.md

 ---
 description: The Reference Page Tag Execution Call is inserted into web pages for which you want to collect measurement data.
-seo-description: The Reference Page Tag Execution Call is inserted into web pages for which you want to collect measurement data.
-seo-title: Adding Reference Page Tag Execution Calls
 solution: Analytics
 title: Adding Reference Page Tag Execution Calls
 topic: Data workbench